-Vocational Leadership recognizes business is a ministry of service which allows people to physically flourish, experience freedom, and find fulfillment by doing good work for the glory of God and benefit of others.
+We recognize business is a ministry of service which allows people to physically flourish, experience freedom, and find fulfillment by doing good work for the glory of God and benefit of others.
 As the apostle Paul wrote in the book of Ephesians 2:10, “we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”

 WHAT SHOULD YOU DO WITH YOUR LIFE?